Laser Eye Surgery EyeResearch.Co.UK

 Will I need glasses in the future?

 All patients who have both eyes treated will need reading glasses from around the age of 45, as do all normal sighted people on reaching this age.
 The majority of patients should not need glasses for distance vision again.
 Later in life there is a drift to long sight and glasses will be needed, especially for reading.
 Some short sighted patients in middle age choose to have only one eye treated or to leave one eye under-corrected.
 This is called mono-vision and involves treating the dominant eye for distance vision and using the untreated/under-corrected eye for reading.
-This proves to be very acceptable for a few patients with mild short sight, avoiding the need for glasses for both reading and distant vision.
+This proves to be very acceptable only for a few patients with mild short sight, avoiding the need for glasses for both reading and distant vision.

 Can it go wrong?